Advice for Recommenders

-Submitting Your Online Reference Letter
+Submitting Your Online Recommendation Letter

-- You may start working on the recommendation and save your work as you go: you do not need to complete the recommendation in one sitting.
+- You may start working on the recommendation and save your work as you go.
+You do not need to complete the recommendation in one sitting.

 - Write your letter in a word processing system and upload your letter into the online recommendation system in PDF or Word formats only.
 Until you submit the online recommendation, you may remove and replace that document if needed.
-After you submit the online recommendation, however, you may no longer edit your letter.
+After you submit the online recommendation, you may no longer edit your letter.

 - There is no word limit for your reference letter, though most recommenders will find 250-750 words sufficient.
 Please use at least a 12-point font and double-space your letter.

-- We highly recommend using a current version of Google Chrome or Mozilla Firefox for the online recommendation system.
+- We recommend using a current version of Google Chrome or Mozilla Firefox for the online recommendation system.